bkkkk/bkkkk.github.io/_posts/2015-06-08-human-ping-pong-or-managing-expectations.md

 ---
-layout:
-title: Human ping-pong: or Managing Expectations
+title: 'Human ping-pong: or Managing Expectations'
-categories: []
+date: 2015-06-08
+layout: post
+type: post
-tags: []
+tags: [productivity, time management]
+categories: Blog Bus
+sharing: true
+comments: true
-published: True
+published: true
 ---

-# Human ping-pong: Or Managing expectations

 Today was a perfect example of what happens when you try to do too much with not enough time.